-The UK City of Culture competition is run by the UK Government every four years to create a national year-long cultural event focussed on a particular area or city.
-It is assessed by an independent panel of judges.
+The UK City of Culture competition is run by the UK Government every four years to create a national year-long cultural event focused on a particular area or city.
+The bid will be judged by an independent panel of judges.

 Medway is bidding to follow in the footsteps of Derry-Londonderry (2013), Hull (2017) and Coventry (2021) to host the South East’s first City of Culture year.

 The programme encourages the use of culture and creativity to promote the development of new partnerships, and to encourage ambition, innovation and inspiration in cultural and creative activity to drive regeneration and leave a lasting legacy.

 We want to showcase Medway on a national stage and host a year-long, future-looking cultural programme that represents the diversity and creativity of Medway.

 Medway has a rich heritage and increasing population, bidding for 2025 City of Culture will put Medway on the map and winning will bring major social and economic benefits to the area.

 We aim to engage our whole population and invite people from around the country to visit and take part in a programme rooted in our culture and heritage.